Adversarial graph burning densities: Further directions

 \section{Further directions}

 While Theorem~\ref{thm:main} resolves the question of which player wins the adversarial burning game for a large collection of functions, there are clearly many functions not covered by either the results given here or a direct application of the proof techniques.
-As we have shown, it is possible to construct examples that fluctuate between different growth rates in which neither player wins, and even where the lower density is 0 and the upper burning density is 1.
+By alternating between exponentially many turns of no new vertices and one turn with exponentially many vertices, one can readily construct examples that fluctuate between different growth rates in which neither player wins, and even where the lower burning density is 0 and the upper burning density is 1.

-While a classification of those functions for which either Arsonist or Builder has a winning strategy seems to be out of reach, it is natural to seek to expand the class of functions for which the winner is known.
-The most natural question is whether Proposition~\ref{Builder wins for alpha=1} is best possible.
-The proposition resolves the question for asymptotically linear functions as well as functions that stay strictly larger than $2n$ but does not address, for example, a function that alternates between $n$ and $\lceil n^{1.1} \rceil$.